 In very simple terms, a marketing strategy is the road to a long-term goal.
 It is holistic and the most effective strategies are the simplest.
 Most businesses sell an emotion.
 Netflix, for example, does not sell online, on-demand media.
 They sell entertainment freedom and their marketing efforts reflect that emotion.
 That is a strategy.

 Marketing tactics are methods or techniques an organisation may implement to keep their business in line with their strategy.
-Pay-per-click ads, content marketing, social media marketing, SEO and email marketing are all marketing tools available to stay on the right road.
+Pay-per-click (PPC) ads, Content Marketing, Social Media Marketing, Search Engine Optimisation (SEO) and email marketing are all marketing tools available to stay on the right road.

 How does a marketing strategy and marketing tactics differ?
 Easy.
 A marketing strategy is permanent.
 It rarely changes.
 Tactics, however, do change.
 Tactics give businesses the ability to flex to various circumstances, such as during a crisis.

 Business owners should be able to define their strategy.
 They should be able to use the tools at hand to stay on track whatever the environment.
 Rarely is it a good tactic to stop all marketing tactics.